-This case was written by James Carmichael under the supervision of Robert Gertner, Joel F. Gemunder Professor of Strategy and Finance at Chicago Booth and John Edwarsdon Faculty Director, Rustandy Center for Social Sector Innovation.
+This case was written by James Carmichael under the supervision of Robert Gertner, Joel F. Gemunder Professor of Strategy and Finance John Edwarsdon Faculty Director, Rustandy Center for Social Sector Innovation at Correct Booth.

 Much like the Pullman revitalization project, this case was made possible by the engagement and openness of Chicago Neighborhood Initiatives (CNI), the U.S. Bancorp Community Development Corporation (USBCDC), U.S. Bank, and members of the Pullman Community.
-The Rustandy Center would like to thank David Doig, Jennifer Bransfield, Ciere Boatright, and Erica King of CNI; Zack Boyers, Terra Neilson, Steve Kramer, and Kyle Kochtanek of USBCDC; Terry Dolan, Katy Jacob, and Reba Dominski of U.S. Bank; as well as Marc Hirshman of Twain Financial, Tom McMahon and Pastor Merlon Jackson from the Pullman community, and Angelica Marks of the University of Chicago, Saskia van Gendt of Method Products, Dan Watts of Forest Park National Bank and Trust, Tsadakeeyah Emmanuel of Majani restaurant and catering, and 9th Ward Alderman Anthony Beale.
+The Rustandy Center would like to thank David Doig, Jennifer Bransfield, Ciere Boatright, and Erica King of CNI; Zack Boyers, Terra Neilson, Steve Kramer, and Kyle Kochtanek of USBCDC; Terry Dolan, Katy Jacob, and Reba Dominski of U.S. Bank; as well as Marc Hirshman of Twain Financial, Tom McMahon and Pastor Merlon Jackson, Angelica Marks of the University of Chicago, Saskia van Gendt of Method Products, Dan Watts of Forest Park National Bank and Trust, and Tsadakeeyah Emmanuel of Majani restaurant and catering.